saleae/logic2-automation/python/docs/source/getting_started.rst

 .. image:: _static/device_serial.png

-You can copy the serial number from here and use it in your Python script.
+You can copy the serial number from here and use it in your Python script where a "device_id" is required.

 Versioning